Georgia M. Woodruff

 As Director of the Center for Professional Development, Georgia is dedicated above all to students and alumni, their careers, and their relationships with the legal community in both Seattle and beyond.
 In her free time, Georgia enjoys swimming, shopping for school supplies, and a cappella music.

 Ms. Fullner was born and raised in the Pacific Northwest.
-She received her undergraduate degree from the University of Washington and her law degree from the University of Oregon School of Law where she was active in mock trial and the Student Bar Association.
+She received her undergraduate degree from the University of Washington and her law degree from the University of Oregon School of Law where she was active in mock trial and Student Bar Association leadership, in addition to serving on the Dean's Student Advisory Committee and earning the Orlando John and Marian H. Hollis Scholarship.
 She is currently earning her Doctor of Education in Adult, Post-Secondary, and Higher Education from Seattle University.
 In addition to criminal and civil private practice experience, she has worked in the public sector as a judicial clerk and public defender.
 Erin's practice experience includes felony trial work, civil mental health commitment defense, and employment class action plaintiff's work.
 She has been a member of the William L. Dwyer Inn of Court since 2008 and a volunteer with the YMCA Youth & Government Mock Trial Program since 2001.
 Through Seattle University School of Law, Erin has participated in both the Racial Justice Leadership Institute and Advanced Racial Justice Leadership Institute development programs.

-As Associate Director, she oversees the judicial clerkship program and provides specialized advising in the areas of JAG and small firm practice.
-Erin is available for lunch hour and evening appointments for students in the part-time and joint degree programs.
-In her free time, she is a part of several community volunteer organizations and enjoys painting, home improvement, writing essays and short stories, and playing piano well and guitar poorly.
+As Senior Associate Director, Erin oversees the judicial clerkship program and provides specialized advising in the areas of JAG and solo practice.
+Erin is available for evening appointments for students in the part-time and joint degree programs, and also provides career advising for LL.M. students.
+In her free time, she is a part of several community volunteer organizations and enjoys painting, home improvement, writing essays and short stories, and playing piano well but guitar poorly.

 Junsen A. Ohno

-As Office Manager, Junsen assists with matters relating to Symplicity, On-Campus Interviews, job postings, reciprocity, and counseling appointments.
-She enjoys a dynamic lifestyle outside of work assisting her husband with his art gallery and being part of the vibrant Seattle art scene.
-She also travels, plays tennis, and makes sure to appreciate the simple pleasures of life.
+As Office Manager, Junsen manages Symplicity, On-Campus Interviews, Mock Interviews, job postings, reciprocity, and counseling appointments.
+Outside the office, she is immersed in a dynamic lifestyle assisting her husband in their art gallery and being part of the vibrant Seattle art scene.
+She also travels, enjoys bellydance and salsa lessons, and makes sure to appreciate the simple pleasures of life.